nikkomiu/blog/content/notes/machine-learning/e2e-project/index.md

   - machine-learning
 ---

-This basic ML project will follow the [Project Checklist]({{< relref "notes/machine-learning/project-checklist" >}}) to create a simple ML application.
+This basic ML project will follow the [Project Checklist](../project-checklist/) to create a simple ML application.
 The project is to create a model that will predict the median housing price in a given district in California.
-It is the first (most basic) project that will be completed from start to finish going through all of the steps of the checklist.
+It is the first (most basic) project that will be completed from start to finish going through all the steps of the checklist.

 <!--more-->